LLNL/axom/src/axom/primal/docs/sphinx/opintersect.rst

    :end-before: _intersect_end
    :language: C++

-If a ray intersects a bounding box at more than one point, as in the example above, the first intersection point along the ray (the intersection closest to the ray's origin) is reported as the intersection.
-Thus, the ray's entry point is shown in the diagram, rather than some point in the box's interior or where it exits the box.
+In the diagram, the point where the ray enters the bounding box is shown as the intersection point (not the exit point or some point inside the box).
+This is because if a ray intersects a bounding box at more than one point, the first intersection point along the ray (the intersection closest to the ray's origin) is reported as the intersection.
-If a ray originates inside a bounding box, the origin will be reported as the point of intersection.
+If a ray originates inside a bounding box, the ray's origin will be reported as the point of intersection.